-The Cursor Chat History MCP is a Model Context Protocol server that allows AI assistants to access and analyze your Cursor chat history.
-This enables personalized coding assistance based on your actual development patterns, helping you generate project-specific rules and extract insights from past problem-solving sessions.
+Cursor Chat History MCP is a specialized server that gives AI assistants access to your Cursor chat history, enabling them to provide personalized coding assistance based on your development patterns.
+This local MCP server allows you to analyze conversations, generate project-specific rules, and extract insights from your coding discussions without sending data to external services.

 Add the following configuration to your .cursor/mcp.json